Introduction

 Features

-• Fully automated processing of NGS DamID-seq datasets, from FASTQ input to bedGraph output
+• Fully automated processing of all NGS DamID-seq datasets, from FASTQ input to bedGraph output

 • Can be used with either FASTQ or pre-aligned BAM input files